lagom/lagom/docs/manual/java/releases/Migration15.md

 ### Service Ports

-In Lagom 1.5.0 we are introducing support for SSL calls for gRPC integration and new build setting is introduced to manually configure https port for a given service.
+Lagom 1.5.0 now has support for SSL calls for gRPC integration and new a build setting was introduced to configure https port for a given service manually.

 In maven, the new setting is called `serviceHttpsPost`.
-In order to keep the names aligned, we are deprecating  `servicePort` in favour of `serviceHttpPort`.
+To keep the names aligned, we are deprecating  `servicePort` in favour of `serviceHttpPort`.

 In sbt, the new setting is called `lagomServiceHttpsPort`.
-In order to keep the names aligned, we are deprecating  `lagomServicePort` in favour of `lagomServiceHttpPort`.
+To keep the names aligned, we are deprecating  `lagomServicePort` in favour of `lagomServiceHttpPort`.

 TODO: add links to gRPC integration and SSL support documentation.